 - Contribution and relationship to NSHE, the institution, college, department, or other UNR programs, and other related programs in the system

 - Evaluation of the need for the program (including discussion of the same or similar programs within NSHE, and description/documentation of consultation with other institutions that have the same or similar programs)

 - Student services required

 - Budget and enrollment projections

 This proposal is submitted through the university’s standard curricula approval process described in Sections 6,010 and 6,030.

-If recommended for approval by the UCCC, the Provost's Office may seek review and recommendations from the Faculty Senate, Graduate Council, and other appropriate administrative units, and will make a recommendation to the president.
-After receiving final recommendations, the president determines if the final proposal will be forwarded to the NSHE Academic Affairs Council and Board of Regents for approval, as described below.
+In addition to review by the UCCC the Curriculog approval process for a new program may include review and recommendations from the Graduate Council.
+After receiving all campus-level approvals, the final proposal will be forwarded to the NSHE Academic Affairs Council and Board of Regents for approval, as described below.